Walsh Bay Arts Precinct

 About the Proposal

-The Walsh Bay Arts Precinct SSDA covers major construction work along with plans for new commercial and event uses.
-This application follows on from the Stage 1 Concept application approved in May 2015.
+The Walsh Bay Arts Precinct Proposal covers major construction work along with plans for new commercial and event uses.

 Key features of the proposal include: